 "It's fine, let me do it."

 John had been halfway through a plate of Five-spice Chicken when he'd realised that the powder burns on his fingers were... well, burns.
 They hurt.
-While he was sure that running them under cold water was much too little and too late, he'd gone to the men's and done it anyway.
-What he hadn't expected was that Sherlock was going to come with him and stand over his shoulder curiously while he did it, giving a running commentary on what he should do and how he should do it.
+While he was sure that running them under cold water was much too little and too late, he'd gone to the mens room and done it anyway.
+What he hadn't expected was that Sherlock was going to come with him and stand over his shoulder while he did it, giving a running commentary on what he should do and how he should do it.

 It was weeks - months - later when John looked back and saw this gesture for what it was.